Pubs in our area

 - Kings Head

 Free house facing the green in this 12th century "New Town".
 It served as a coaching inn between London and Norwich in the early part of the 16th Century.
 A contemporary feel but still retains the inglenook fireplace and exposed beams in the original part of the pub.
 There is a large restaurant extension at the rear.
+Only authorised supplier of Vocation beers within 25 mile radius.
+Pub up for sale December 2021

 - North Lopham